jelmer/debian-watch-rs/README.md

 Format-preserving parser and editor for Debian watch files
 ==========================================================

-This crate supports reading, editing and writing Debian watch files, while preserving the original contents byte-for-byte.
+This create supports reading, editing and writing Debian watch files, while preserving the original contents byte-for-byte.

 Example: